hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 ![Wireshark TLS protocol configuration preferences.](./images/kaliwiresharkpreferencestlspng.png)

 Click on the `Browse` button under the `(Pre)-Master-Secret log filename` box.
-Browse to `/home/kali/` and select `keyfile.txt`.
+Browse to the current user's home directory (i.e., `/home/hawkinsw/` if your Kali username is `hawkinsw`) and select `keyfile.txt`.
 This is the name and location of the file that MITM Proxy is generating -- that location and name combination is configured in `configure_as_mitm_proxy.sh` and you can customize it if you like.
 Press `OK`.
 Now that you have completed this step, you will *have to* restart Wireshark.

 And now, I promise this time!, the HTTPS Proxying setup is configured!
 Congratulations!!